Jason-M-Kane/lzo-compression-benchmarker/README.md

 Usage:  compressionTest.exe filename compressionType numIterations blockSize

 Where:
-*Tabspace*filename is the full path to the file to be compressed
+&nbsp;&nbsp;&nbsp;&nbsp;filename is the full path to the file to be compressed
-*Tabspace*compressionType is an integer in the range 0 to 5, with
+&nbsp;&nbsp;&nbsp;&nbsp;compressionType is an integer in the range 0 to 5, with
 *Tabspace**Tabspace* 0 = Baseline LZO 1x-1-15 compression
 *Tabspace**Tabspace* 1 = LZO with SSE Optimized Memory Copy
 *Tabspace**Tabspace* 2 = LZO with 32-bit Traversal & Unaligned Cache Reads